 On Aug.
 21, millions of people throughout the United States will be treated to a total solar eclipse, a rare-occurring event when the moon passes in front of the sun and day turns to night for just a few minutes.

-John Gizis, a physics and astronomy professor at the University of Delaware, says there is still something to look forward to in the First State.
+But while Delaware isn't on the path of totality, John Gizis, a physics and astronomy professor at the University of Delaware, says there is still something to look forward to in the First State.

 “Many more people will see a partial solar eclipse.
 Here in Delaware, the moon will cover 80 percent of the sun, which is a lot but it’s not gonna make the really dramatic thing where day turns to night,” Gizis said.